hxia043/qiuniu/docs/Using qiuniu with command line.md

 drwxrwxr-x.
 7 core core    162 Apr 29 08:09 storage_class
 ```

-Here need highlight the pod log cause it include the previous and current container log under the pod, the pod is not only the "pod":
+Here the pod log include the previous and current container log under the path of pod, the pod log is not only the pod, but also container log:
 ```
 $ ls
 current-container  demo-0.json  previous-container